 • lasts from two to three months.
 At this stage, the patient develops a hard chancre in the area of infection;

 • secondary the period lasts from three to four years.
-At this stage, the patient's body is covered with a rash;
+At this stage, the patient's body becomes covered with a rash;

 • at tertiary syphilis the infection penetrates deep inside and affects the internal organs, brain and bones.
 This period occurs approximately seven years after infection.